any-docs/css/content/reference/properties/print-color-adjust/index.md

 ### Preserving low contrast

-In this example, a box is shown which uses a {{cssxref("background-image")}} and a translucent {{cssxref("gradient/linear-gradient", "linear-gradient()")}} function atop a black background color to have a dark blue gradient behind medium red text.
+In this example, a box is shown which uses a `background-image` and a translucent `linear-gradient()` function atop a black background color to have a dark blue gradient behind medium red text.
 For whatever reason, this is the desired appearance in any rendering environment, including on paper, so we also use `print-color-adjust: exact` to tell the browser not to make color or style adjustments to the box when rendering it.

 #### CSS